The Prevent Defense

 BRING IN EXPERTS

 While you’ll play many positions out of necessity, especially in the beginning, realize that you can’t do it all.
-A great team relies on position players who are specialists.
-These specialists include accountants, marketing pros, web designers, attorneys – the list goes on.
+A great team relies on position players and eventually you’ll want to add specialists to the roster.
+These specialists may include accountants, marketing pros, web designers, attorneys – the list goes on.
 Use them.
 You can have the best product or service in the world but if your stationery was designed by the guy who does the church newsletter as a favor, you may never make the cut.

 HIRE COMPLETE STRANGERS

 It might be tempting to hire family members or friends, but this can spell doom, not only for your business but your relationships.
 It’s tough to be the taskmaster when it’s your son, wife or best friend who isn’t doing the job they were hired to do.
 It’s worse if you have to lay them off or fire them.
-While it’s ultimately your call, you may want to hire a highly qualified stranger to fill any needed roles.
+While it’s ultimately your call, you may want to hire highly qualified strangers to fill key roles.

 All-Pro Or Benchwarmer?

 Just because you’re in business doesn’t mean you’re really a business.
 As noted, “busyness” can look very businesslike, but it is the shortcut to ruin.
 Ultimately, the IRS may have a say as to whether your business is a business or merely a hobby.

 Here are some of the guidelines they may use in making this determination: